nblagoev/Gmail.ps/README.md

 ### Get-Message

-Returns a (filtered) list of the messages inside a selected mailbox (see Get-Mailbox).
+Returns a (filtered) list of the messages inside a selected mailbox (see [`Get-Mailbox`](#get-mailbox)).
+The returned messages will have their body and attachments downloaded only if the `-Prefetch` parameter is specified.

 Every listed message has a set of flags indicating the message's status and properties.